CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 A class definition is abstract, and only describes what metadata exists.
 Meanwhile, an **instance** is a concrete representation of the metadata for a single entity.
 Instance is a general concept; the concept of "feature" mentioned in the introduction is one example of an instance.

-There are two methods for storing instances: a columnar format (**instance tables**) and a texture-based format (**metadata textures**).
-Instance tables are designed for a wide variety of use cases.
-Instance tables can be encoded in either JSON or binary.
-Metadata textures are useful for properties that vary with position (e.g. elevation or temperature) and can benefit from image compression.
+Instances are stored in two formats: a columnar format (**instance tables**) and a texture-based format (**metadata textures**).
+Instance tables are for general purpose metadata storage.
+Metadata textures are for storing fine-grained data in image textures.

+DIAGRAM: Instance table and metadata texture

-Whether an instance table or a metadata texture, the data must match one-to-one with a class definition.
+Whether an instance table or a metadata texture, the structure of the data must match one-to-one with a class definition.

+data must match one-to-one with a class definition.
 For example, in the previous section, the `building` class defined two properties, `address` and `height`.
 A corresponding instance table must include data for both `address` and `height`.
 The instance table may not have any extraneous properties.
 If more are desired, they can be defined in separate instance tables.

 Below is an example of a well-formed instance table representing a class.